 The ATUSA system is made up of a 3D ultrasound scanner, a wearable accessory, a Windows application (desktop and tablet, Windows 7 and higher) for real-time image display, review and measurement and a secure web application for remote viewing with advanced 3D visualization

 First, the patient attaches the wearable accessory and lies on her back.
 The operator then adjusts the breast tissue, applies coupling medium and attaches the 3D scanner.
-When the scanner is ready, it can be started from the ATUSA software with the press of a button to automatically image the whole breast volume, which takes approximately one minute.
+When the scanner is ready, it can be started from the ATUSA software with the press of a button to automatically image the whole breast volume, which takes approximately two minutes.
 This procedure can then be repeated on the patient’s other breast.

 Physicians, women’s health clinics and other relevant health care professionals can get access to the device by registering for a free demo or registering their interest to participate in the ATUSA pilot program.
 The ATUSA system is currently only available for investigational use and is not yet available for sale.